cabbruzzese/hrpg/README.md

 Heretic is a product of Raven Software and id Software.

+## Special Thanks

+* neoworm and gerolf for base sprites for Flail

 # Contributing

 This mod is entirely just putzing around with ZScript while trying to make a better COOP experience for local LAN play.
 If you have any suggestions, drop a line on the [ZDOOM forums thread](https://forum.zdoom.org/viewtopic.php?f=43&t=72263).